 I was so excited and happy for the day to proceed as planned.
 I couldn’t wait to see my Grandma again.
 She was okay; she was coming home; everything would be back to normal again.
 Like many homes at the time, my grandparents’ little place wasn’t quite right without the woman of the house there.

 She was the heart, not only of their home, but of our entire extended family.

 What happened next is too sad to recount here in detail, but she died suddenly, and instead of a celebration, the next few weeks and months were incredibly sad and empty.

 Arriving at the hospital, my folks and Grandpa were expecting to pick up Grandma and bring her home.
 Instead they were told gently that she had “suddenly taken a bad turn.”
 Of course discovering that she had died unexpectedly must have driven all other thoughts from their minds.
 In shock, they forgot all about me, I guess, and I puttered around the farmhouse by myself for hours, wondering what the delay was.

-Finally a kind neighbor, Mr. Barnard, showed up knocking at the back door.
+Finally a kind neighbor, Mr. Barnard, showed up late that evening, knocking at the back door.

 The solemn, kind-faced farmer told me as gently as he could that my grandma was not coming home from the hospital after all, that she was dead!
 I can still see him standing there in his overalls, his cap in his hands, his face drawn and sad.
-My dad had called him, I guess, to ask him to fetch me and take me to his farm for the rest of the day, so I wouldn’t be alone.
+My dad had called him, I guess, to ask him to fetch me and take me to his farm, so I wouldn’t be alone.